Q. What is the Doctrine of Estoppel? What is Difference between Estoppel and resjudicata? What is the type of Estoppel?

 Difference between Estoppel and Admission-

-interest are good evidence but they are not conclusive and a party is always at liberty to withdraw admissions by proving that they are either mistaken or untrue.
+Admissions being declarations against aninterest are good evidence but they are not conclusive and a party is always at liberty to withdraw admissions by proving that they are either mistaken or untrue.
 But an estoppel creates an absolute bar.

 SOME SPECIFIC ESTOPPELS-

-1.Estoppel of tenant and of licensee of person in possession (Section 116)-
+Sections 116 and 117 are deal with estoppels in specific cases.1.Estoppel of tenant and of licensee of person in possession (Section 116)-

-- a tenant of immovable property or person claiming through such tenant shall not be permitted to say as against his landlord that he had no title to the property at the commencement of the tenancy.
+Section 116 provides for estoppel of a tenant as against his landlord and of a licensee as against his licensor.- a tenant of immovable property or person claiming through such tenant shall not be permitted to say as against his landlord that he had no title to the property at the commencement of the tenancy.

 - a person who comes upon any immovable property with the licence of the person in possession, shall not be permitted to say afterwards that his licensor had no right to the possession of property at the time when such license was given.